fnetai/cli/docs/flownet.md

-# Introduction to @fnet/cli
+# Introduction to Flownet Framework

-## The Vision Behind @fnet/cli
+## The Vision Behind Flownet

-@fnet/cli is built on a simple yet powerful vision: **isolate all non-functional components so developers can focus solely on functional code**.
+Flownet is built on a simple yet powerful vision: **isolate all non-functional components so developers can focus solely on functional code**.

 Think about it - even for a simple "Hello World!" application that you want to deploy, how many different files and configurations do you need beyond your actual functional code?
 Package managers, build tools, deployment configurations, and more - these non-functional components often require significant time and attention, distracting from the core business logic.

 ## The Core Philosophy

-The fundamental philosophy of @fnet/cli is that **all non-functional components should be regenerable**.
+The fundamental philosophy of Flownet is that **all non-functional components should be regenerable**.

-This means developers and AI agents can focus exclusively on writing the functional code that delivers actual value, while @fnet/cli handles everything else automatically.
+This means developers and AI agents can focus exclusively on writing the functional code that delivers actual value, while Flownet handles everything else automatically.

-## How @fnet/cli Works
+## How Flownet Works

 ### Project Types: Workflow vs Node

-@fnet/cli supports two main project types, independent of the underlying runtime:
+Flownet supports two main project types, independent of the underlying runtime:

 #### fnode Project